GuitarML/Proteus/README.md

 $ cmake -Bbuild
 $ cmake --build build --config Release
 ```
-The binaries will be located in `SmartPedal/build/SmartPedal_artefacts/`
+The binaries will be located in `Proteus/build/Proteus_artefacts/`

 ### Loading hardware models
-Use the Load Model button to select a folder containing SmartPedal json models.
-Note that models for NeuralPi and SmartAmpPro use
+Use the Load Model button to select a folder containing Proteus json models.
+Note that models for NeuralPi and SmartPedal use
 a different model architecture and will not be compatible.
-Only WaveNet models trained using PedalNetRT are compatible with SmartPedal and SmartAmp.

-## License
-This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

-This project builds off the work done in the [WaveNetVA](https://github.com/damskaggep/WaveNetVA) repository.

 ### Special Thanks
-Special thanks to Stefan Schmidt for the graphics in SmartPedal version 1.5.
-These were created from a Blender model and rendered using the Cycles render engine.
+Special thanks to John Stutts and Stefan Schmidt for the graphics used in Proteus.